hpssjellis/maker100/README.md

 [Arduino New IDE Version 2.?.?
 Download](https://www.arduino.cc/en/software) Has some advantages, but still farily Beta

-[Arduinio Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) Has online advatages, verey powerful with Paid version but also has issues
+[Arduinio Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) Has online advatages, very powerful with Paid version but also has issues

 [Platformio](https://platformio.org/)  Easy install of Visual Studio Code has lots of advantages, bit of a learning curve